Textual Entailment is not a Better Bias Metric than Token Probability: Appendix

 \subsection{Predicate Categories}

-In order to facilitate a fine-grained analysis of TP and NLI as bias metrics, we manually sorted the attested harm predicates collected by \citet{felkner-etal-2023-winoqueer} into eighteen categories.
+In order to facilitate a fine-grained analysis of TP and NLI as bias metrics, one author with relevant lived experience sorted the attested harm predicates collected by \citet{felkner-etal-2023-winoqueer} into eighteen categories.
 Categories are listed in Table~\ref{tab:pred_cats}.
 The attested harm predicate ``are autistic'' was included in the ``mental illness'' category, reflecting the context in which it is usually used as an anti-LGBTQ+ insult.
 However, the NIH considers autism a neurodevelopmental disorder, not a mental illness.